ducalex/retro-go/README.md

 # Porting
-I don't want to maintain other ports in this repository but let me know if I can make small changes to make your own port easier.
-The minimum requirements for Retro-Go are roughly:
+I don't want to maintain non-ESP32 ports in this repository but let me know if I can make small changes to make your own port easier!
+The absolute minimum requirements for Retro-Go are roughly:
-- Processor: 200Mhz 16 or 32bit little-endian with unaligned memory access
+- Processor: 200Mhz 32bit little-endian with unaligned memory access support
 - Memory: 2MB
-- Compiler: C99
+- Compiler: C99 and C++03 (for lynx and snes)

 # Acknowledgements
+- The design of the launcher was inspired (copied) from [pelle7's go-emu](https://github.com/pelle7/odroid-go-emu-launcher).
 - The NES/GBC/SMS emulators and base library were originally from the "Triforce" fork of the [official Go-Play firmware](https://github.com/othercrashoverride/go-play) by crashoverride, Nemo1984, and many others.
-- The [HuExpress](https://github.com/kallisti5/huexpress) (PCE) emulator was first ported to the GO by [pelle7](https://github.com/pelle7/odroid-go-pcengine-huexpress/).
+- The PCE emulator is a port of [HuExpress](https://github.com/kallisti5/huexpress) and [pelle7's port](https://github.com/pelle7/odroid-go-pcengine-huexpress/) was used as reference.
-- The Lynx emulator is an adaptation of [libretro-handy](https://github.com/libretro/libretro-handy).
+- The Lynx emulator is a port of [libretro-handy](https://github.com/libretro/libretro-handy).
-- The aesthetics of the launcher were inspired (copied) from [pelle7's go-emu](https://github.com/pelle7/odroid-go-emu-launcher).
-- [luPng](https://github.com/jansol/LuPng) For basic PNG decoding
+- The SNES emulator is a port of [Snes9x](https://github.com/snes9xgit/snes9x/).
+- PNG support is provided by [luPng](https://github.com/jansol/LuPng) and miniz.
 - PCE cover art is from Christian_Haitian.